 1. Policy Overview 1

 2. Aims and Objectives of this Policy 1

 3. Legislation and Guidance 2

 4. Definitions 2

 Special Educational Needs 2

 Disability 2

 Four broad areas of need 2

 Ordinarily available provision 3

 5. Stages of Provision 3

 5.1 Universal - well-differentiated, high quality teaching 3

 Identification and Assessment of SEND 3

 The kinds of SEND that are provided for 4

 Monitoring and evaluation 4

 5.2 Targeted - an enhanced provision to meet specific special educational needs 4

 5.3 Specialist - a bespoke provision involving external professional support and advice 5

 6. Roles and Responsibilities 5

 6.1 Headteacher 5

 6.2 Special Educational Needs Coordinator 5

 6.3 Key Tutor/Teacher 6

 7. Continuous Professional Development 6

 8. Assessment and Review of Provision 6

 9. Partnership with Parents/ Carers 7

 10. Involvement of Young People 8

 11. Involvement of other bodies 8

 12. Arrangements for Transition 8

 13. Admissions Arrangements 9

 Admissions procedures 9

-The SEND Register 9
+The SEND Register

 14. Accessibility Arrangements 9

-15. •
+15. Complaints 10

 16. Policy Development, Monitoring and Evaluation 10

-17. •
+17. Links to Other Policies and Documents 10

-18. Links with Other Services 10
+1Ω Links with Other Services 10